AVEVA/CONNECT-data-services-developer-docs/content/aveva-cnnxt/sign-in-out-cnnxt.md

 uid: sign-in-cnnxt.md
 ---

-# Sign in to AVEVA™ Connect
+# Sign in to and out of AVEVA™ Connect

 This topic explains how to sign in to and out of AVEVA™ Connect for the following types of accounts: